 Once you have filed your income tax return, you need to wait for assessment from the Income Tax Department.
 Here what you need to do:

 - You will receive an intimation u/s 143(1) once the return is processed.

-- It will contain a comparison of income and tax calculation as per your tax return and as per Department.
+- It will contain a comparison of income and tax calculation as per your tax return and as per the Income Tax Department.

-- Refund is confirmed if the refund amount as per ITR and Intimation is same.
+- The refund is correct if the refund amount as per ITR and Intimation is the same.

 - When there is a discrepancy you need to check the calculations for reasons of mismatch.

 - If there is any calculation error then you can rectify your return u/s 154(1)